redhat-performance/jetlag/docs/deploy-sno-quickstart.md

 public_vlan: false

 # Versions are controlled by this release image.
 If you want to change images
-# you must rerun the setup-bastion step in order to setup your bastion's
+# you must stop and rm all assisted-installer containers on the bastion and rerun
-# assisted-installer to the version you desire
+# the setup-bastion step in order to setup your bastion's assisted-installer to
-ocp_release_image: quay.io/openshift-release-dev/ocp-release:4.11.13-x86_64
+# the version you specified

-# This should just match the above release image version (Ex: 4.11)
+ocp_release_image: quay.io/openshift-release-dev/ocp-release:4.12.1-x86_64

-openshift_version: "4.11"
+# This should just match the above release image version (Ex: 4.12)

-# List type: Use only one of OpenShiftSDN or OVNKubernetes for BM/RWN, but could be both for SNO mix and match
+openshift_version: "4.12"

-networktype:
+# Either "OVNKubernetes" or "OpenShiftSDN" (Only for BM/RWN cluster types)
-  - OVNKubernetes
+networktype: OVNKubernetes

 ssh_private_key_file: ~/.ssh/id_rsa
 ssh_public_key_file: ~/.ssh/id_rsa.pub